What is Cerebral Palsy Therapy?

 Physical therapists train children and parents how to use adaptive equipment, also called assistive technology.
 Determining a child’s needs and knowing which adaptive equipment may help is a key part of a cerebral palsy therapy plan.

 Adaptive equipment helps children perform tasks in a more independent manner.
-Physical therapists might recommend braces, splints or casts.
+Physical therapists might recommend braces, splints, or casts.
 A bedridden patient may be able to move using a wheelchair.
 A patient with paralyzed muscles in the face and mouth may be able to communicate with a computer.

 Cerebral palsy physical therapy is one of the best ways to reduce symptoms and enable children with cerebral palsy to gain independence.
-It can also help symptoms from growing worse.
+It can also help prevent symptoms from growing worse.

 Speech Therapy

-Cerebral palsy can affect muscle movement and coordination throughout the body, including the muscles that control talking, eating and breathing.
+Cerebral palsy can affect muscle movement and coordination throughout the body, including the muscles that control talking, eating, and breathing.
 Being unable to express their needs can make communication between the patient, family members, and other caregivers challenging.

 How Speech Therapy Works